 Other Things to Consider

-A lot of the models that you may come across will have a nonstick coating.
-Generally, I’m not a big fan of nonstick for several reasons.
-First, it’s sensitive, so you can’t use anything abrasive to clean it, and it’s usually not dishwasher safe.
-And you have to be very careful which utensils you use with it because once you damage the surface, it’s finished.
+I’m not the biggest fan of non-stick.
+You have to be very careful of which utensils you use with it because once you damage the surface, it’s finished.
 So unless I have no choice, I usually go with non-nonstick pans and inserts for appliances.

 Waffle Maker Use and Care Tips

-You can do some things to make sure that you have the best possible experience when it comes to making your waffles.
+You can do some things to ensure that you have the best possible experience when it comes to making your waffles.

 Accessories for your Waffle Maker…

-There are a few tools that can really help you make the waffles and remove them from the pan.
+A few tools can help you make the waffles and remove them from the pan.